-The construction of the Western boundary fence which measures about 120km (74.6miles) was implemented for more tight security of the Akagera National Park.
+The construction of the Western boundary fence which measures about 120km (74.6miles) was implemented for more tight security of the park.
 An air surveillance helicopter was deployed, training of an expert rhino tracking was also introduced.
-A protection team and canine anti-poaching unit were deployed all in the favor of the Akagera National Park.
+A protection team and canine anti-poaching unit were deployed all in the favor of the park.

 The park re-existed more as 7 lions were introduced and released into the park from South Africa and these became the first lions in Rwanda since the 1994 Rwanda Genocide.
 But as you read this now, the park now has over 40 lions and still multiplying.